fardog/observe/README.md

-Observe is designed to be runnable in the free tier of Google Cloud; right now it only supports BigQuery as a storage backend, and is intended to be run under AppEngine.
+Observe is designed to be runnable in the free tier of Google Cloud; right now it only supports BigQuery as a storage backend, and is intended to be run under App Engine.
 It also has a standalone server which can be run anywhere.

-**Warning:** This is alpha software; it's not actually run anywhere yet.
+**Warning:** This is alpha software; it's really only written for my use case.
+If your use case and mine are similar, it will might work for you!

 ## Running